Enyalioides laticeps: Distribution and habitat

-The Amazon broad-headed wood lizards are found in the Neotropics, distributed throughout the upper western Amazon basin, in Colombia, Ecuador, Peru and Brazil.
-This species is abundant in primary and sometimes secondary forests (regenerated after disturbance of the original forest vegetation by human or natural causes), at elevations between 80 and 1600 m.
+Amazon broad-headed wood lizards are found in the Neotropics, distributed throughout the upper western Amazon basin in Colombia, Ecuador, Peru and Brazil.
+This species is abundant in primary and sometimes secondary forests at elevations between 80 and 1600 m.

-The Amazon broad-headed wood lizard is reported to be sympatric (occupying the same geographical area without interbreeding) with various species.
+E. laticeps is reported to be sympatric with its close relatives, occupying the same geographical area without interbreeding.
 In Ecuador it has been reported in sympathy with E. cofanorum, E. microlepis and E. praestabilis.
 In southern Peru, it has been reported in sympathy with E. palpebralis, Morunasaurus annularis and M. peruvianus.
-Therefore, the lizard is presumed to be sympatric with these species for most of its distribution range.
+Therefore, the lizard is presumed to be sympatric with these species for most of its range.

 Behavior

 Predators

-The Tropical Flat Snake Tripanurgos compressus or Siphlophis compressus is a known predator of E. laticeps, with juvenile E. laticeps being discovered in its stomach.
-E. laticeps utilizes its cryptic coloration as a mechanism to avoid predation.
-It may also flee and run suddenly in order to hide inside holes in the ground, or beneath logs.
-Other strategies employed by E. laticeps include staying still to blend into the vegetation, or running up and around trunks.
+The tropical flat snake, Tripanurgos compressus or Siphlophis compressus, is a known predator of E. laticeps, with juvenile E. laticeps being discovered in its stomach.
+E. laticeps utilizes cryptic coloration and stays motionless to avoid predation.
+It may also flee and run suddenly in order to hide inside holes in the ground or beneath logs.